wso2/docs-choreo-dev/en/docs/webhook.md

 ### Lifecycle of the API exposing the webhook

 Once you implement a webhook, it needs to be built, tested, and eventually put into production as an API.
 Choreo executes a CI/CD pipeline that manages the API’s Lifecycle.
 Choreo by default stores the source code of webhooks in a private Github repository for the user account.
-Optionally, a user can choose to store the code in a user managed repository.
+Optionally, a user can choose to store the code in a user-managed repository.
 The CI/CD pipeline in Choreo takes an API through the whole process, starting with code checkout, to compile, build, test, and finally to deployment.

 ![Manage API Proxies](assets/img/webhooks/webhook-lifecycle-management.png){.cInlineImage-threeQuarter}